lezcano/expRNN/README.md

 ### Optimization step and general recommendations

-To optimize with orthogonal constraints we need two optimizers, one for the orthogonal parameters and one for the non orthogonal.
-We provide a convenience function called `get_parameters` that, given a model, it returns the parametrized parameters to be optimized (skew-symmetric in this case) and non orthogonal parameters (cf. [line 139 in `1_copying.py`][getparam]).
+To optimize with orthogonal constraints we recommend having two optimizers, one for the orthogonal parameters and one for the non orthogonal.
+We provide a convenience function called `get_parameters` that, given a model, it returns the constrained parameters to be optimized (skew-symmetric in this case) and the unconstrained parameters (cf. [line 139 in `1_copying.py`][getparam]).
 In the conext of RNNs, we noticed empirically that having the lerning rate of the non-orthogonal parameters to be 10 times that of the orthogonal parameters yields the best performance.

-Finally, we just have to use the second helper function, `parameters_updated(model)` which notifies the parametrized classes in the model that the parametrizations should be updated.
-To use it, just call it after `optim_orth.step()` (cf. [line 163 in `1_copying.py`][paramtrick]) or any other time that you update the parametrized weights of your model manually.

-These are the only two things that are needed to perform optimization with orthogonal constraints in your neural network.

 ## General manifold constraints
 The framework presented in the paper "Trivializations for Gradient-Based Optimization on Manifolds" allows to put orthogonal constraints in any given manifold through the use of dynamic parametrizations.
 In order to create your own, just follow the instructions detailed at the beginning of the class `Parametrization` in the file `parametrization.py`.